SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Experiments

 \subsection{Fine-Grained Analysis}

 We now perform a fine-grained breakdown of MLLM performance across the SMMILE benchmark.
 We specifically focus on five reproducible MLLMs for this analysis: LLaVA-OneVision-0.5B, LLaVA-Med-7B, LLaVA-v1.5-13B, Qwen2.5-VL-32B, and Qwen2.5-VL-72B.
 We first evaluate MLLM performance stratified by answer format.
 Each ground-truth answer in the SMMILE dataset was annotated by an expert with one of the following four categorical labels: "multiple choice", "free response", "binary (yes/no)", or "numerical".
 As shown in Figure \ref{fig:stratification} (Panel A), MLLMs display substantial variations in performance across the four categories, with all five evaluated models demonstrating the strongest performance on binary (yes/no) answers.
 Notably, we find that all evaluated models fail to correctly answer questions with numerical answers, which is a critical limitation since the ability to provide quantitative responses is vital for effective decision-making in medical settings.
-This finding is corroborated by analysis in Figure \ref{fig:stratification} (Panel B), which again finds that all evaluated MLLMs struggle when quantitative reasoning is necessary to answer a medical question.
+This finding is corroborated by analysis in Figure \ref{fig:stratification} (Panel B), which again finds that all evaluated MLLMs struggle when quantitative reasoning is necessary to answer a question.

-In Figure \ref{fig:stratification} (Panel C), we stratify SMMILE by the number of in-context examples included with each question.
-We report the effect of the number of ICL examples on MLLM performance, and we also include results from zero-shot evaluations (where no examples are provided to the model).
-We find that for all evaluated models, providing two ICL examples leads to substantial improvements in performance over the zero-shot setting.
+In Figure \ref{fig:stratification} (Panel C), we report the effect of the number of ICL examples on MLLM performance.
+For all evaluated models, providing two ICL examples leads to substantial improvements in performance over the zero-shot setting.
 However, trends become more variable as the number of ICL examples increases.
 In particular, we observe that increasing the number of ICL examples is \textit{not} consistently correlated with stronger performance; in particular, all models exhibit substantial performance degradations that often dip below zero-shot performance.
 These results suggest that existing MLLMs may be unable to perform ICL tasks when provided with lengthy inputs consisting of multiple interleaved image-text pairs.